Sara King

 Research Topic

-What do maternity services do now to support autistic women as service users; what do they need to do to improve?
+What do maternity services do now to support autistic women and birthing people as service users; what do they need to do to improve?

 Research Summary

-This study aims to understand autistic mothers' experiences of maternity services and find ways that they could be improved.
+This study aims to understand autistic women and birthing people’s experiences of maternity services and find ways that they could be improved.
+It also explores the experiences and understanding maternity services staff have about autism.

-Birth experiences can affect both the mother and child in terms of their physical and mental health.
-These experiences, whether good or bad, may shape the parenting relationship, affect the mother’s confidence and general wellbeing.
-It's important that we give all women the best support possible.
+Birth experiences can affect the autistic woman or birthing person and their child in terms of their physical and mental health.
+These experiences, whether good or bad, may shape the parenting relationship, affect confidence and general wellbeing.
+It's important that we give autistic people the best support possible.

-The research will involve autistic mothers from across England and maternity services staff.
+The research will involve autistic mothers and birthing people from across England and maternity services staff.

 Research Status